CMSgov/CMCS-DSG-DSS-Certification-Staging/SMC Process/Overview/readme.md

 -	Planning phase: When the state is in the planning phase of a project, it develops the initial outcomes desired for the new module and works with CMS to refine them.
 -	Development phase: When the state and the vendor are in the Design, Development, and Implementation (DDI) phase, the state works with CMS to prepare for the Operational Readiness Review (ORR).
 -	Production phase:  When the module is live, the state works with CMS to prepare for the final CR.

 As shown below, engagement during each phase of the MES IT investment lifecycle will include the following SMC touchpoints (see unshaded boxes):

 <img src="{{ site.baseurl }}/SMC Process/Overview/Process Overview.png" width="100%">

-## For information on SMC in each phase please visit the following phases:
+## For information on SMC in each phase, please visit the following phases:
 -	[Planning]({{site.baseurl}}/SMC Process/Planning/)
 -	[Development]({{site.baseurl}}/SMC Process/Development/)
 -	[Production]({{site.baseurl}}/SMC Process/Production/)